pmrcCodersCorner/SIGbox/README.md

 ### AX.25

-You will need to edit a line in the /etc/ax25/axports file as follows:
+You will need to edit a line in the /etc/ax25/axports file as follows:sudo apt-get install -y build-essential git

 ```
 sudo nano /etc/ax25/axports